just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

       draw an L x L square where L is the length of the side using a for each loop.  <b> To test your algorithm, you have to call it from the <i>ButtonDraw.Click</i> handler.</b>
     </p>
     <p>
-      NOTE and HINT:  <i><font color="magenta">In App Inventor and other programming languages the name of the parameter doesn’t matter so you can use names that are descriptive of the parameter’s purpose.</font></i>  For example, either of these  procedure definition blocks could be used as the basis of your drawSquare procedure.
-The key is to use parameter names that are meaningful to you and other programmers.
+      NOTE and HINT:  <i><font color="magenta">In App Inventor and other programming languages the name of the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> doesn’t matter so you can use names that are descriptive of the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span>’s purpose.</font></i>  For example, either of these  procedure definition blocks could be used as the basis of your drawSquare procedure.
+The key is to use
+      <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> names that are meaningful to you and other programmers.
       <br/>
     <img src="../_static/assets/img/TwoDrawSquareProcs.png" width="500px"/>
     </p>